 The FRBC SRF Technical Advisory Committee provides advanced expertise in oxidative/nitrosative stress, mitochondrial biology, EPR detection of free radicals, and mass spectrometry to guide MCC investigators in implementing available approaches to support their cancer studies.

-- Allan Butterfield, PhD, UK Alumni Association Endowed Professor of Biological Chemistry; Director, FRBC SRF
+- Allan Butterfield, PhD, UK Alumni Association Endowed Professor of Biological Chemistry; Director, RM SRF

 - Daret St. Clair, PhD, James Graham Brown Professor of Toxicology; MCC Associate Director for Basic Research; Co-leader, RR Program

 - Xianglin Shi, PhD, William A. Marquard Chair and Professor of Environmental Toxicology; member, RR Program

 - Haining Zhu, PhD, Professor of Molecular and Cellular Biochemistry; Director of the UK Proteomics Core Facility; member, RR Program

 The RM SRF Internal Advisory Committee monitors the effectiveness of the shared resource, including generation of grant proposals based on RM SRF assistance, recommends policy for fee structure for RM SRF services, and sets priorities for sample analysis if needed.
 The RM SRF Internal Advisory Committee, which meets semi-annually or on an ad hoc basis if needed, receives any concerns on quality or timeliness of service and resolves concerns.

 - Susanne Arnold, MD, Professor of Medicine, MCC Associate Director; member, CP Program

 - Allan Butterfield, PhD (ex officio), UK Alumni Association Endowed Professor of Biological Chemistry; Director RM SRF; member, RR Program

 - Natasha Kyprianou, PhD, Professor of Surgery; member CS Program